lelylan/profiles/README.md

 # Profile API

 Profile API for Lelylan authentication and authorization.
-[Learn more](http://dev.lelylan.com/rest/authentication/)

 ## Requirements